 Waiver of Premium Rider

-In a situation where you lost your source of income.
-Or you are unable to work due to one form of disability.
+In a situation where you lost your source of income or you are unable to work due to one form of disability.
 Or the other, a waiver of premium rider will pay for the premiums you’ve missed.
 Most insurers allow you to add this optional coverage to your life insurance policy at the time of purchase.

 Long-Term Rider